What is Amla?

 The Bottom Line

-An Ayurvedic staple thousands of years in the making, amla is rich in antioxidants, vitamins, and fiber that keep your gut, hair, skin, and immune system healthy.
-Don’t let its bitter taste steer you away–this herb means business and can seriously improve your health.
+An Ayurvedic staple thousands of years in the making, amla is rich in antioxidants and vitamins that keep your gut, hair, skin, and immune system healthy.
+Don’t let its bitter taste steer you away–this fruit means business and can seriously improve your health.*

 By: Miranda Perloff